 I hope I could give you a good impression of Mexico City.
 Of course it is so big that you can’t visit it all.
 But I was glad that I could stay a day longer than expected; I really liked it (says this beach girl…).
 My friend who is living here told me; that everybody who is visiting him in Mexico, experiences the same!!
 So don’t hesitate and GOOOOOO!

-Buen Viajes; Heading to Oaxaca or San Cristobal de Las Casas see blogs below!
+Buen Viajes; Heading to Oaxaca or San Cristobal de Las Casas, check my other blogs!